matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 ]

 ---
-# New art: analysis as a differentiable program
+# New Art: Analysis as a Differentiable Program
 .kol-1-2[
 - Provide differentiable analogue to histograms with kernel density estimation or softmax
    - Need smooth change compared to abrupt changes in binned yields